Ja Morant

 Morant was only lightly recruited by NCAA Division I programs and unranked by recruiting services, despite having been named All-Region Most Valuable Player three times and earning All-State honors at Crestwood High School in Sumter, South Carolina.
 Nevertheless, he made an immediate impact at Murray State University, earning first-team all-conference honors in the Ohio Valley Conference (OVC) as a freshman.
 He had a breakout sophomore season; it saw him win OVC Player of the Year as well as lead the NCAA in assists.
-Also as a sophomore, Morant became the first player in NCAA history to average 20-plus points and 10-plus assists per game for a single season.
+As a sophomore, Morant became the first player in NCAA history to average 20-plus points and 10-plus assists per game for a single season.

-Morant was selected by the Grizzlies with the second overall pick in the 2019 NBA draft and named the NBA Rookie of the Year in 2020.
-He was named to his first NBA All Star Game in 2022 as a starter, and won the NBA Most Improved Player Award at the conclusion of the season, Morant was also selected to his first All-NBA Team in 2022.
+Morant was selected by the Grizzlies with the second overall pick in the 2019 NBA draft, and was named the NBA Rookie of the Year in 2020.
+In 2022, he was named to his first NBA All-Star Game as a starter.
+At the conclusion of the season, Morant won the NBA Most Improved Player Award and was selected to his first All-NBA Team.

-Early life and high school career
+Early life

-Morant was born in Dalzell, South Carolina, to parents, Tee and Jamie Morant.
+Temetrius Jamel Morant was born in Dalzell, South Carolina, on August 10, 1999, to Tee and Jamie Morant.
 His mother, Jamie, was a point guard in high school and a softball player in college, while his father was a high school teammate of Ray Allen and played basketball for Claflin University.
 After playing semi-professionally, Tee considered playing professional basketball overseas, but when Jamie became pregnant with Ja, he abandoned his basketball career and stayed at home, becoming a barber instead.

 Morant trained in his backyard with his father, Tee Morant, who taught him step-back jump shots and bought tractor tires for him to practice jumping with a soft landing.
 In his childhood, he often faced older opponents, telling his mother, "I'm not worried about the big kids."
 Morant played in the Amateur Athletic Union (AAU) circuit with the South Carolina Hornets, a small grassroots team based in Columbia, South Carolina.
-For one season, he was teammates with Zion Williamson, who became one of the top players in his class.
+For one season, he was teammates with Zion Williamson, who became one of the top players in the 2018 class.